datacompboy/sqeeel/README.md

   to run new queries.
 Multiple attempts to run query will get stuck multiple nodes.
 The time required to complete the query and un-stuck grows quadratically (or even cubic). \
   Report: CVE-2026-31947 https://github.com/scylladb/scylladb/security/advisories/GHSA-m3pw-86f4-j3rx

+Note: tried multiple communication channels from end of October to get them accepted on 15th March...

 ### TiDB